 In the decades prior to 1993 there was a robust Pacific herring population in Prince William Sound (PWS).
 Not only are these forage fish a key link in the complex food web of PWS, but they supported a lucrative early-season commercial fishery that brought the communities of the Sound to life each spring.
 By 1994, that fishery was closed and only briefly reopened for two years in the late 1990s.
-The current, approximately 10,000-ton biomass, is tiny compared to the peak value of 130,000 tons or the long-term average prior to the collapse of around 65,000 ton.
+The current biomass of approximately 10,000-tons, is quite small when compared to the peak value of 130,000 tons or the long-term average prior to the collapse of around 65,000 ton.

 The cause of the dramatic decline in the herring population is still hotly debated.
 Was it the 1989 Exxon Valdez oil spill, disease, climate change, predation, natural cycles, or some combination of these factors?
 While the reason for the decline remains debated, it is more important to understand what is preventing the herring population from recovering.